-Here's why the Chase Sapphire Preferred is our favorite travel credit card for beginners - CNN Underscored
+Here's why the Chase Sapphire Preferred is our favorite travel credit card for beginners | CNN Underscored

 When you transfer points to another program, you’re redeeming those points in that program and you’re subject to that program’s rules and award availability.
 While this process is more complicated than just booking on Chase’s website, it’s not that hard once you understand the basics, especially if you focus on some of the domestic airlines and hotel programs, and you can get even more value for your points.

-For example, Hyatt Hotels has some unbelievable properties, both in the US and internationally, and having 80,000 points in your back pocket could lead to a fantastic luxury vacation.
-The spectacular Grand Hyatt Baha Mar charges 20,000 World of Hyatt points per night, which means as long as there’s availability on the dates you want to stay, all you have to do is transfer your 80,000 Chase points to your World of Hyatt account, and then redeem them directly with Hyatt to get a free four-night stay.
+For example, Hyatt Hotels has some unbelievable properties, both in the US and internationally, and having 60,000 points in your back pocket could lead to a fantastic luxury vacation.
+The spectacular Grand Hyatt Baha Mar charges 20,000 World of Hyatt points per night, which means as long as there’s availability on the dates you want to stay, all you have to do is transfer your 60,000 Chase points to your World of Hyatt account, and then redeem them directly with Hyatt to get a free three-night stay.

 While American Express, Citi and Capital One all have their own set of airline and hotel partners, Chase’s partners are popular because they include several easy domestic options, such as United Airlines, Southwest Airlines, Hyatt and Marriott.
 And as you learn more about the Ultimate Rewards program and its international airlines, the opportunities to travel around the world are endless.